UnacceptableBehaviour/algorithms/README.tex.md

 exponential time - O(2^n)
 factorial time - O(n!)
 **HIGH**
+See [Problem set 1.](#problem-set-1) for graphical representation

+The above list is useful because of the following fact: if a function f(n) is a sum of functions, one of which grows faster than the others, then the faster growing one determines the order of f(n).

 If a function is made up of multiple components, (nearly always) the highest order is used:
 (this is because big O is the upper bound (worst case) and highest order will be fastest growing and eventually dwarf the other terms)
 Egs
 $$
 \begin{align}